vkataev/exe2c/README.md

 - Split into distinct blocks capable for AI analysis
 - Prepare supporing AGENTS.md and other memories for LLM coding agents
 - Trigger LLM coding agents to write high quality portable C
+- Build executable on a new platform
+- Tests and verifications, iterate if needed